kefbytes/KefBytes_iOS_Best_Practices/README.md

 * Use hashtags and log levels to make your log messages easier to search and filter.
 * Categorize the event.
 For example, use the severity values INFO, WARN, ERROR, and DEBUG.
 * If you log to a local file, it provides a local buffer and you aren't blocked if the network goes down.
-* Come up with a rotation strategy for your logs so they don't get overwhelming and take up too much space
+* Come up with a rotation strategy for your logs so they don't get overwhelming and take up too much space.

 ### Profiling: